Approximating Pandora's Knapsack via Simple Policies: Informational Gap

 For a fixed $\epsilon$, we have that $|x_{j}(\delta)| = O(\delta)$.
 Thus, for $p_{j}= \frac{\epsilon}{k+1}- x_{j}$ to be non-negative, we can choose $\delta$ sufficiently small such that $\frac{\epsilon}{k+1}$ dominates the $x_{j}$ terms, ensuring $p_{j}\ge 0$.
 Hence, the two distributions are indistinguishable to $\mathcal{A}$.

-Inserting a single item of type 2 results in a net profit of $\epsilon$, and reduces the remaining capacity $B$ by at least $\delta$.
-Inserting any further items (of either types) results in a negative expected profit:
+Inserting a single item of type 2 results in a net utility of $\epsilon$, and reduces the remaining capacity $B$ by at least $\delta$.
+Inserting any further items (of either types) results in a negative expected utility:

 We conclude the proof by considering an input instance $I$ with $n>\frac{1}{\epsilon}$ items of type 1 and $n^{2}-n$ items of type 2.
 The optimal policy does as well as the following policy: it will attempt to insert items of type 1, and stop if an item's size instantiates $s_{i}\ne0$, or if no more items of type 1 remain.
-The expected number of items successfully inserted by OPT is $\frac{1}{2\epsilon}$, each item contributing $\epsilon$ net profit, resulting in
+The expected number of items successfully inserted by OPT is $\frac{1}{2\epsilon}$, each item contributing $\epsilon$ net utility, resulting in